spinnytea/modern_webdev/README.md

 1. review node packages
     1. what isn't being used, make a demo
-    1. what do we need but doesn't have a demo
+        1. angular-ui-bootstrap
+        1. fuzzysearch-js
+        1. moment
+        1. uuid
     1. what do we not need
-    1. what isn't included here that we need to pull in
-        1. socket.io
-        1. mkdirs
-        1. load json file with comments
 1. load vendor libs with requirejs, not static on page (the hard part is angular)
 1. review documentation (again)
     1. task tags - why do we have TEST